artcom/artcom.github.io/_drafts/2017-10-02-mixed-reality.md

 capturing.
 You'll notice a offset between real time and the footage your system received.
 The general latency is between 50ms - 500ms, which is, assuming 29.97fps content capture, between 2 - 16 frames.<sup id="o-latency">[2](#latency)</sup>
-This is between noticable to very noticeable ranges.
+This is between noticeable to very noticeable ranges.

 Finally you should have an artistic vision.
 Mixed Reality is sometimes unfitting for some applications.
 [Fantastic Contraption][fant-contr] decided, that an